-In addition to corporate taxes, companies should also calculate income withholding taxes and funds surcharge on any dividends distributed, except for companies receiving dividends who are resident companies in Turkey and Turkish branches of foreign companies.
-The rate of income withholding tax was 10% starting from 24 April 2003.
-This rate was changed to 15% in accordance with Article 15 of the Law No. 5520 commencing 23 July 2006.
+In addition to corporate taxes, companies should also calculate withholding tax on dividends distributed, except for companies receiving dividends who are resident companies in Turkey and Turkish branches of foreign companies.
+The withholding tax rate was reduced to 10% (31 December 2020: 15%) with the Presidential Decision No. 4936, which was published in the Official Gazette dated 22 December 2021.